Is Heel Pain in Children Common?

 Also known as calcaneal apophysitis, Sever’s Disease is considered to be one of the most common causes of heel pain for children.
 It occurs when the growth plate on children between the ages of eight and 14 undergoes stress due to overuse.
 It can occur in one or both heels.

 While it has been named a disease, Sever’s is not a real disease.
 And, children can outgrow this type of pain by the ages of 12 or 14 years when the growth plate completely fuses to the heel bone.
 Treatments for Sever’s include reduced activity to lessen stress and overuse to the heel area.
 Doctors also sometimes prescribe orthotic devices or shoe inserts for support, and over-the-counter medications like Ibuprofen.
 Treatments can also include physical therapy to speed and aid in healing and complete immobilization for extreme cases.

 Symptoms of Sever’s Disease

 One of the main symptoms for Sever’s is a persistent pain in the back or bottom of the heel during and right after a physical activity.
 Children may also complain of some tenderness in that area.
 Bruising and swelling are rare.

 While Sever’s is common, there are other conditions or injuries that can lead to heel pain.
 Among these are rheumatologic disorders, stress fractures in the foot or heel, bone cysts, bursitis, tendonitis, and injuries caused by sports.

 When to Consult Your Doctor

-Heel pain can create problems for children by reducing mobility, prohibiting a child from participating in sports, and making concentration or participation in class harder than normal.
+Heel pain can create problems for children by reducing mobility, prohibiting participating in sports, and making concentration or participation in class harder than normal.
 Sever’s and certain other injuries or conditions may not bruise or swell to provide any outward sign that a child is suffering.
 To obtain a diagnosis, medical advice, or medical treatment, it is necessary to make an appointment to see a doctor.